airblast-dev/vshieldpy/README.md

 For formatting and linting [ruff](https://github.com/astral-sh/ruff) is used.

-You can run `python -m ruff check`, and `python -m ruff format` in the project directory before creating a PR to check if there is any issues.
+You can run `python -m ruff check`, and `python -m ruff format` in the project to check if there is any issues.

 For testing [pytest](https://github.com/pytest-dev/pytest) is used.

-Once that is complete, you can simply run `python -m pytest` in the project directory to start the tests.
+You can simply run `python -m pytest` in the project directory to start the tests.